XThomasBU/video-gen-evals/README.md

 ## Overview

 Despite rapid advances in video generative models, robust metrics for evaluating visual and temporal correctness of complex human actions remain elusive.
-Existing vision encoders and MLLMs are strongly appearance-biased and struggle to discern intricate motion dynamics and anatomical implausibilities.
+Existing video metrics and MLLMs are strongly appearance-biased and struggle to discern intricate motion dynamics and anatomical implausibilities.

 We learn a human-centric embedding space of real-world actions by fusing appearance-agnostic skeletal geometry with appearance-based features, then score a generated video by how close its representations lie to this real-action distribution.